MEM2677/teotest-template-bundle/README.md

  The only prerequisite is the customization of the CSP.
 This is needed because the Digital Assistant widget connects and loads resources from an external server and so Entando has no way to know in advance which domains are to be allowed for script execution.

-__NOTE:__ the CSP policy shown below is very permissive to accomodate most browsers and thus not suitable for production.
+__NOTE:__ the CSP policy shown below is very permissive to accommodate most browsers and is just an example, thus not suitable for production.

 ## CSP customization